Hitopadesha: Book 1 Mitralabha: How to gain a friend

 The Book 1 is introduced with the statement that wise and sincere friends may be poor or destitute, but it is they who may help one achieve successes in life.
 The book recommends that the good find good friends, they are like a vessel in which one deposits both joys and sorrows of life, and it is not words that define a friend but their behavior and actions.

 Book 2 Suhrdbheda: How to lose a friend

 The Book 2 is introduced with the statement that great friendships can be destroyed by the cruel and envious beings who envy such friendship.
 The book states that misinformation creates wedge between friends, as does a focus on disagreements, rash action without due investigation and a lack of communication.

-Book 3 Vigraha: War
+Book 3 Vigaraha: War

 The third book presents a series of fables wherein war is described as a consequence of greed, criticism of others, wicked people and their ideologies, cruel and ungrateful leader, lack of restraint, lack of preparation, poor fortifications, weak military, weak diplomacy, and poor counsel.